 Not Just New IT Project Launches

-It’s not just new technology as part of your company’s digital transformation that needs training.
+It’s not just new technology that needs training for your company’s digital transformation.
 Employees who are onboarding still need the same training for custom company software.
-Sometimes performance issues crop up with a certain task which could require a training intervention.
+Sometimes, performance issues crop up with a certain task, which could require a training intervention.

-We worked on a project that was for training on a procurement system that was previously virtual instructor-led training (vILT).
-When we went through a deep analysis and converted the vILT session to eLearning it effectively saves every employee at least 30 minutes and the organization tens of thousands of dollars yearly.
+We worked on a project for training on a procurement system that was previously virtual instructor-led training (vILT).
+When we went through deep analysis and converted the vILT session to eLearning, it effectively saved every employee at least 30 minutes and the organization tens of thousands of dollars yearly.

 It continues to do so to this day.

 That’s why self-paced training, aka eLearning, is so helpful.
 It can be available whenever an employee needs it.
-But what happens when no training is available and job shadowing is the only strategy for onboarding employees getting up to speed at a new job?
+But what happens when no training is available, and job shadowing is the only strategy for onboarding employees to get up to speed at a new job?

-If there’s a structured training program for shadowing then it may go well.
-But, what I see too much is that it’s a random pairing with another on their job.
-All of this happens while the employee still needs to hit their benchmarks while training.
+If there’s a structured training program for shadowing, then it may go well.
+But what I see too much is that it’s a random pairing with another employee.
+This happens while the employee still needs to hit their benchmarks while training.
 That’s a recipe for disaster.

 That means the new person feels overwhelmed and has very little recourse to pick up the job properly.
-They either pick it up slower with a great deal of stress or they leave the job.
-That leads to high turnover which isn’t good for any organization even if the role is expected to have high turnover.
+They either pick it up slowly with great stress or leave the job.
+That leads to high turnover, which isn’t good for any organization, even if the role is expected to have high turnover.

-And not having proper training, especially technical training is at the root of that.
-That’s because people learning a job aren’t all inherently comfortable with technology, especially custom company technology that is not commonly known by everyone.
+Not having proper training, especially technical training, is at the root of that.
+That’s because people learning a job aren’t all inherently comfortable with technology, especially custom company technology that everyone does not commonly know.

 So, not just new technology launches need good training.
-A good IT department will never launch a project without a proper change management plan including training initially and ongoing.
-That’s because technical project managers and change managers who do their job well foresee the need to bring training into the mix of every technology project.
+A good IT department will never launch a project without a proper change management plan, including initial and ongoing training.
+That’s because technical project managers and change managers who do their job well foresee the need to bring training into every technology project.

-The IT department that doesn’t have a good training strategy for their projects are those with a bad reputation in the organization.
-Why do you think there are entire shows based on bad IT departments and support?
+The IT departments that don’t have a good training strategy for their projects are those with a bad reputation in the organization.
+Why do you think all the shows are based on bad IT departments and support?

 Those nightmare stories and shows aren’t far from reality if IT doesn’t plan for proper launch and ongoing support.

 Training and IT go together well.
-That’s because a lot of projects come out of IT that have a broad effect on the entire organization.
+That’s because a lot of IT projects come out that have a broad effect on the entire organization.
 That and employees aren’t always willing or understand the changes.
-They simply don’t know how to get through them.
-There’s a lot to know when IT launches new technology.
+They don’t know how to get through them.
+There’s a lot to learn when IT launches new technology.

 All of these changes take a lot of change management.
-There are two huge parts of managing change in an organization; communication and training.
-Communication can handle a certain amount of messaging and letting people know things are coming but communication isn’t training.
+Communication and training are two huge parts of managing change in an organization.
+Communication can handle a certain amount of messaging and let people know things are coming, but communication isn’t training.

 If employees need to know then it’s communication, if they need to do then it’s training.

 That’s why training is necessary.
 It’s where the value of technology is either made or falls flat.
-Without employees fully on board and skilled in the new system, they will fail.
+They will fail without employees fully on board and skilled in the new system.

-IT brings innovation in delivering better ways to work and do things in the organization.
-Training delivers the best way to use it and helps people make the best of the innovations.
+IT brings innovation and better ways to work and do things in the organization.
+Training provides the best way to use it and helps people make the best of the innovations.

 What value does training bring to IT?

-Without proper training and support for tech launches that employees across an organization use, it will likely be a failure.
+It will likely fail without proper training and support for tech launches that employees across an organization use.
 Employees won’t know how to use the technology right, will make mistakes, and IT risks having to roll back changes or have a failure on their hands.
 For an IT department to have to move backward, that’s never a good look.

-Beyond just a single project, technical training can bring a ton of value to IT and cost savings to the organization.
-When people run into issues with new technology, their first instinct is to call the help desk for support.
-For employees who haven’t been provided sufficient training, that’s exactly what they’re going to do.
+Beyond just a single project, technical training can bring much value to IT and cost savings to the organization.
+When people encounter new technology issues, their first instinct is to call the help desk for support.
+For employees who haven’t been provided sufficient training, that’s exactly what they will do.

-That means the IT help desk will be overwhelmed trying to frantically keep up.
+That means the IT help desk will be overwhelmed trying to keep up frantically.
 There will be too many questions to help everyone.
 The help desk then becomes a one-on-one training solution, the most inefficient way of training employees.

-Not to mention, helpdesk employees are trying to keep up which means rushing.
+Not to mention, helpdesk employees are trying to keep up, which means they’re rushing.
 That means rushing calls, delivering subpar support, and needing to hire more staff unnecessarily.
-Good training can reduce help desk calls and save the organization a lot of money.
+Good training can reduce help desk calls and save the organization money.

-So, proper training for employees brings a lot of value and advantages to IT and the entire organization.
+So, proper employee training brings a lot of value and advantages to IT and the entire organization.
 Here are a few of the benefits of properly trained employees:

-If one course could prevent the need to hire one of these positions over the year then that would be a savings of more than $47k!
+If one course could prevent the need to hire one of these positions over the year, then that would mean savings of more than $47k!
 And yes, one course can take enough help desk calls off the books for the year to add to more than one position or possibly more.

 That means help desk technicians can spend more valuable time on what they’re supposed to spend time on, solving problems instead of training employees.
 Digital training solutions are a much more efficient way of helping employees and empowering them to help themselves.

 But you could send out a trainer to train employees or hold classes to train them.
-For small jobs that may work but it’s an inefficient tactic at scale.
-Synchronous training is difficult to do effectively because it takes so much time, is hard to organize, and is difficult to get everyone to drop everything at the same time.
+For small jobs, that may work, but it’s an inefficient tactic at scale.
+Synchronous training is difficult to do effectively because it takes so much time, is hard to organize, and is difficult to get everyone to drop everything simultaneously.

-Most classes, whether virtual or live, take at least an hour to cover the same material a self-paced course can accomplish in 30 minutes.
-But, sometimes staff needs to be able to ask questions.
+Most virtual or live classes take at least an hour to cover the same material a self-paced course can accomplish in 30 minutes.
+But sometimes, staff needs to be able to ask questions.

 That’s where office hours are extremely helpful.
-Give employees who have questions the opportunity to call into a dedicated meeting time where experts are available to answer questions.
-They can be optional, held less often, and give employees the chance to ask their questions one-on-one.
+Give employees with questions the opportunity to call into a dedicated meeting time where experts can answer questions.
+They can be optional, held less often, and allow employees to ask questions one-on-one.

 That’s why training employees in technology through self-paced courses and performance support is often the most effective training for corporate technology.
-Courses are almost consistently better for technical training than classes even if in certain cases courses require separately scheduled office hours.
+Courses are almost consistently better for technical training than classes, even if certain courses require separately scheduled office hours.

 How can training bring even more value to IT?